RAF Cosford: RAF Cosford Air Show

 The Cosford Air Show is now the only Royal Air Force (RAF) air show that is officially supported by the Royal Air Force in the United Kingdom, following the closure of RAF Leuchars, and the runway resurfacing at RAF Waddington.
 The latter events led to the ending of air shows at those RAF stations.
 The event at RAF Cosford regularly hosts flying and static displays which attract more than 50,000 people.

 An airshow at Cosford was first proposed in 1978 and has continued to the present day.
 The event was cancelled in 2003 owing to an inability to secure enough operational military aircraft.
 The war in Iraq meant that RAF aircraft were fully committed, and none could be allocated for the air show.
 The runway at RAF Cosford is only 1,200 yd in length.
 Consequently, most flying displays necessitate aircraft being flown in either direct from their home stations, or after a temporary overnight deployment to RAF Shawbury which has a 300 yd longer runway.

 The airshow varies in detail from year to year, but comprises the typical mix of flying and static displays, fun-fair rides, concession stands, food outlets, and trade stands.
 It also serves to raise money for charity, whilst also being seen by the Royal Air Force as a recruitment event, as part of its wider public engagement.
 Recent years have seen the promotion of science, technology, engineering, and mathematics (STEM) events, with guests such as Carol Vorderman highlighting the STEM approach.
 All profits raised at the event go to supporting charities officially recognised by the air show committee.
 The event in 2016 raised £115,000 for RAF charities.

 In 2013, Prince Harry, as a member of No. 662 Squadron of the Army Air Corps, took part in the Apache helicopter demonstration at the air show, and, in 2018, Cosford hosted an RAF airshow marking the centenary of the Royal Air Force.

 As there is restricted access by motor vehicle, all roads into the Cosford site are one-way during events, with traffic flow inwards in the morning and outwards in the afternoon and evening.
 Occasionally, there are tailbacks and queuing on the M54 motorway and the slip and access roads have to be closed on the site reaching its 18,000 vehicle parking limit.
 The local train operator, Arriva Trains Wales, offers a combined rail and air show ticket at a discount, allowing users direct access to the airshow on foot.
 Cosford railway station is next to the main crash gate access point at the eastern edge of the airfield.

 There are hopes that the airshow might be extended to take place over two days, to rival to the Royal International Air Tattoo (RIAT), which attracts 150,000 spectators.

+In June 2026, the airshow was rebranded from the Royal Air Force Cosford Airshow to the Royal Air Force Show, to reflect that it was the only RAF show remaining.